rancher/rancher.github.io/rancher/v1.6/en/installing-rancher/installing-server/index.md

 > **Note:** In previous versions of Rancher server, we had connected to an external database using environment variables, those environment variables will continue to work, but Rancher recommends using the arguments instead.

+> **Note:** When using a proxy between the database server and the `rancher/server` container, make sure you configure the timeout parameters correctly.
+Please see [the FAQ]({{site.baseurl}}/rancher/{{page.version}}/{{page.lang}}/faqs/server/#why-is-rancher-server-logging-uncaught-exception-orgjooqexceptiondataaccessexception-sql-query-conn10-could-not-read-packet-unexpected-end-of-stream-read-0-bytes-from-4-or-mysql-yyyymmdd-hhmmss-packetsgo33-unexpected-eof) for more information.

 <a id="single-container-bind-mount"></a>

 ### Launching Rancher Server - Single Container - Bind Mount MySQL Volume